mirceak/ApiServer-Unity-Laravel-Passport/README.md

 using System.Collections.Generic;
 using UnityEngine;

 public class Server : MonoBehaviour
 {
-    public static Api_Data apiData = new Api_Data(); //this should be saved and loaded with playerprefs for offline play if it is desired (not safe, files could get hacked)
+    public static Api_Data apiData = new Api_Data(); //this should be saved and loaded with playerprefs public static FacebookManager facebookManager = new FacebookManager();

     public static Server instance;